 Watering is the most important job during this dry month, preferably during the cooler morning or evening hours.
 During July, you can start planting your winter produce such as radicchio, kale, chicory, spinach beet, onions and carrots.
 Plant out your leeks, pumpkin and squash.

 Water at least once a week during this month and break up the soil as much as possible.
-If the weather is hot and wet during July, you will need to protect from the blight.
-Please note, the infected plants should never be composted as this will carry over the disease into next year.
+If the weather is hot and wet during July, you will need to protect your crop from the blight.
+Remember, the infected plants should never be composted as this will carry over the disease into next year.

-July is the month where you need to keep up with the harvesting; potatoes, garlic, onions and globe artichokes.
+July is the month where you'll harvest potatoes, garlic, onions and globe artichokes.
 For fruits, it is time for rhubarb and strawberries as well as plums if you are lucky enough to have them.

 This month is the busiest for harvesting.
 If you have fruit trees, now is the time for thinning and summer pruning.
 In terms of the August harvest, raspberries will now be ready to be picked as well.

 Finish the summer pruning during this month and make room for the new gardening year by digging out and clearing the plot of spolied crop.
 September is the time to harvest potatoes and onions as well as apples and pears if you have them.
 You may also have strawberries and raspberries to pick.
 In terms of sowing, lettuce suitable for winter and spinach are good options.